-In our opinion, the consolidated balance sheet as of June 30, 2016 and the related consolidated statements of operations and comprehensive income, of stockholders' equity and of cash flows for each of the two years in the period ended June 30, 2016 present fairly, in all material respects, the financial position of Ubiquiti Networks, Inc. and its subsidiaries as of June 30, 2016, and the results of their operations and their cash flows for each of the two years in the period ended June 30, 2016, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated statements of operations and comprehensive income, of stockholders' equity and of cash flows for the year ended June 30, 2016 present fairly, in all material respects, the results of operations and cash flows of Ubiquiti Networks, Inc. and its subsidiaries for the year ended June 30, 2016, in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit of these financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.